indranildeveloper/indranildeveloper-kepler.gl/docs/api-reference/cloud-providers/cloud-provider.md

 ### uploadMap

-This method will be called to upload map for saving and sharing.
-Kepler.gl will package map data, config, title, description and thumbnail for upload to storage.
+This method will be called to upload map for saving and sharing. indranildeveloper-kepler.gl will package map data, config, title, description and thumbnail for upload to storage.
 With the option to overwrite already saved map, and upload as private or public map.

 **Parameters**